codytwinton/SwiftyVIPER/README.md

 Once you've installed the VIPER Templates, you're ready to add a module.
 Select `File > New > File` or use press `⌘N` to bring up the template selector.
 You'll find the templates at the bottom.

-Choose `Module` for a normal module or `Module Tests` for a module unit tests template
+Choose `Module` for a normal module, `Module Storyboard` for a normal module that interacts with Storyboards, or `Module Tests` for a module unit tests template.

 ![Choice](Assets/Template Choice.png)